 The Fairfax Institute has several classrooms with full technological capabilities.
 The institute recruits highly qualified instructors and strongly motivated students from a variety of backgrounds.
 TFI awards educational certificates, and it provides an opportunity for receiving academic credit through its cooperation with accredited academic institutions, such as Hartford Seminary and Shenandoah University.

-The flagship TFI program is the Graduate Certificate in Imam and Muslim Community Leadership, which TFI conducts in collaboration with Hartford Seminary.
+One of the TFI programs is the Graduate Certificate in Imam and Muslim Community Leadership, which TFI conducts in collaboration with Hartford Seminary.
 This program seeks to graduate community leaders and counselors – male and female – and Imams who are firmly rooted in Islamic traditions, and who are at the same time fully equipped to perform their duties within the American context.

-Another significant TFI program is the Summer Student Program for college students.
-This program is structured to provide students with intensive instruction in Islamic studies.
-It also offers directed research and training in students' areas of interest.
+For university students, both undergraduate and graduate, TFI offers the Winter Student Program (WSP) and the Summer Student Program (SSP).
+These programs are structured to provide students with intensive instruction in Islamic studies.
+They also offer directed research and training in students' areas of interest.

 The Fairfax Institute has access to one of the largest collections of Islamic literature in the United States.
 The Taha Jabir Al-Alwani and the Ismail al Faruqi Libraries of The International Institute of Islamic Thought (IIIT) provide students and faculty with a rich resource of over 100,000 volumes focused primarily around Islamic Studies, Comparative Religion, Islamic History, Arabic Language, and Social Sciences.
 The reference collection includes electronically-stored collections of Fiqh, Usul al-Fiqh, Hadith, Islamic History, Quran, Tafsir and the Encyclopedia of Islam, as well as biographies, and encyclopedias.